 I also like the mission of Open Library, and ended up donating a tiny amount.
 I highly recommend checking them out as well, since they allow book loans.

-Shepherd is an upcoming service that aims to bring the experience of browsing a bookstore to the web.
+Five Books provides (expert-)curated list of five books on a variety of topics.
+Shepherd is another upcoming service that aims to bring the experience of browsing a bookstore to the web.
 It also has curated recommendations from authors.
 Hacker News Books newsletter is also often resourceful.